Tallround3r/PerfectTime/documentation/useCases/register/register_useCase.md

       ).>

 ## 3 Preconditions
-1. The user has to be logged in at the site.
+1. The user has navigated to PerfectTime.
-2. The user has to be owner or member of a trip.
+2. The user is not logged in.
-3. The user has navigated to location detail view and clicked on the edit button.
+3. The user has clicked on register button.

 ## 4 Postconditions
-1. Synchronize database with added data.
+1. Synchronize database with added user.
+2. Log in the user to PerfectTime

 ## 6 Function Points
 N/A